Andrea/andrea.github.io/_posts/2026-01-22-making-of-a-decision-5.markdown

 * Highlight misalignments.
 It's a tool to prompt reflection, help you guide stakeholder engagement and discussion, and improve collaboration in decision making.
 It also helps you question your [ladder of inference][argyris].
 * Dynamic Tracking.
 Repeated use helps with capturing the dynamic interactions of the decision, which is essential in decision processes.
 * Clear and easy to learn.
 The core idea is straightforward, and does not require deep technical skills or complex software.
 * Discover patterns.
 Over time, it can help discover some basic patterns and biases of individuals across decisions.
-For example, you might notice that when certain people enter the room, knowledge-sharing stops, or specific topics become off-limits.These might be essential to the making of this decision.
+For example, you might notice that when certain people enter the room, knowledge-sharing stops, or specific topics become off-limits.
+These might be essential to the making of this decision.
+I will be following up on the patterns that keep repapering in a another post soon.
 * Scale up your leadership team.
 Mapping can help those new to leadership to navigate decision making, perhaps initially with some coaching.
-Many people who write code (roles and titles vary) enter decision making with a significant level of technical knowledge but limited understanding of how the rest of the decision‑making process works.
+Many people who write code (roles and titles vary) enter decision making with a significant level of technical knowledge but limited understanding of how the rest of the decision making process works.
 This tool can help them.

 ## Limitations